Despotsen/ocbconnector/README.md

-# ocbconnector
+# OCB Connector
 Connector for communication with Orion Context Broker.
+Specialized in file upload and parse.